Frequently Asked Questions

 What are your business policies?

-Cheri and Will operate independently.
+Cheri, Will and our associates operate independently.
 You will receive proposals from each and you will pay each separately.

 What are your payment terms?

 Cheri and Will set their terms individually.
 In most cases a down payment is required at the beginning of the project, with the balance due when the project is complete.

 Proposals will specify the exact terms and conditions, including time & materials charges for work that is outside the scope of the proposals.

 WDB's associates set their own terms but due to the nature of their work T&M billing is most likely.

 Are your prices competitive?